ZXShady/proposals/ufcs.md

 obj.std::size(); // always call std::size();
 ```

-This is an important differentiators, as it won't allow easier generic programming.
+This is an important differentiators, as it won't allow easier generic programming. it could later be added.

 Rational